marina-leer/pubCounteR/cran-comments.md

 ## Resubmission
 This is a re-submission.
+In response to a notification of GeSciLiVis v1.1.0 by Prof Brian Ripley I have changed:
+- removed unstable dependency

+## Previous cran-comments
 In response to review of GeSciLiVis v1.0.0 by Benjamin Altmann I have fixed:
 - adding references in the description field of your DESCRIPTION file
 - information messages not directly printed to the console (instead of print()/cat() rather use message()/warning() or